 I am not suggesting we discard science or our current scientific awareness.
 I do want to highlight, however, how accurate and insightful many of these old findings were, how they stand up to modern analysis.
 As an example, according to traditional wisdom, plants and crystals that have a deep-red color have a relationship with human blood.
 An alchemist saw the deep-red ruby as a beacon in nature that somehow could bring its healing forces into the person whose blood was ailing.
 Likewise, herbalists of old saw in the deep-red coloring of hibiscus and beets two plants whose “signature” was their effects on regulating disorders of the blood.

 Modern scientific studies have now confirmed that the deep-red, polyphenol-rich, hibiscus extracts and the blood-red juice of beets are both powerful agents for normalizing disorders of the blood, in particular, elevated blood pressure.
 I have used our organic, cold-pressed, Hibiscus Concentrate made with structured water, along with our organic Beet-Root Juice Powder, to support people with abnormal blood pressure for years.
 Rarely, when used along with a good diet and regular exercise, do my patients have to resort to a lifetime of toxic blood-pressure drugs.

 These two plants speak to deeper connections between the human being and the plant world.
 They come to us from olden times, yet they help heal one of modern time's most insidious ailments.

-We are happy to be able to offer these two valuable plants, both produced into medicines with the utmost care, to my friends and patients.
-Starting today through next Thursday, these two products are 15 percent.
-No discount code necessary.
+We are happy to be able to offer these two valuable plants, both produced into medicines with the utmost care, to our family and friends.